gsam95/Data-Stories/README.md

 3. The third visual was created for EU leaders only.
 Bar chart with intuitive color scale was chosen to draw attention to countries that need focus.

-Finally, use Markdown to write a paragraph or two about the different methods of visualization, and how they compare / contrast to one another.
-Make sure you include all source information and explain the data well.
-Talk about why you chose the third data visualization.
-Be specific - keep your writeup relevant to the assignment, and avoid jargon-filled language that doesn't say anything useful.

 ## Assignment 3&4: [Project-2](project-2)
 Coming up..